Stelzi79/fiskaltrust-interface/README.md

 the launcher uses the file configuration.json from its execution directory to make up its basic configuration. in production use this is done in the fiskaltrust-portal and the launcher tries to read it from the upload-server, related to cashboxid and accesstoken. for offline use this configuration is stored in the execution directory. once the configuration is readed from the execution directory or from upload-server, it is stored localy in the service-folder. the default service-foler ist in windows %ProgramData%\fiskaltrust or in linux /usr/shared/fiskaltrust. in this folder also the database file and the executeables are stored, to completly reset the service delete tihs directory.

 ## feedback and bugs
-fiskaltrust is under permanent development, so feel free to discuss her your wishes and our bugs with the github-issure feature.
+fiskaltrust is under permanent development, so feel free to discuss here your wishes and our bugs with the github-issues feature.

 # fiscaltrust consulting gmbh
 Bauernmarkt 24, 1010 Wien
-info@fiskaltrust.at
+[info@fiskaltrust.at]
-www.fiskaltrust.at
+[www.fiskaltrust.at]